Note on supporting free culture

 I get asked to comment on the EU’s copyright reform, specifically the infamous “Article 13”.
-Because I think the legal technicalities might obscure the broader issue at play, I will address not them—we already know they are bad.
+Because I think the legal technicalities might obscure the broader issue at play, I will not address them—we already know they are bad.
 Instead, I share my thoughts on copyright itself and why we should support free/libre culture as an antipode to proprietary tyranny.

 Please bear in mind that this is a mere “note” and that I plan to revisit the topic at greater length once I have enough time at my disposal.